Tomoe-12/Landing-Page/README.md

-it is just my testing with my seniors
+it is just my testing file with my seniors